Further Education During Unemployment: Empirical Results: Effects of Further Education During Unemployment

 Since our study period covers the Great Recession, there is considerable variation in the labor market conditions at the times of enrollment and reemployment.
 Prior studies have shown that training programs are more effective when the unemployment rate is high at program entry and low when training ends (\citealp{LechnerWunsch2009}; \citealp{Kluve2010}; \citealp{CardKluveWeber2015}).
 In particular, poor labor market conditions at program entry are associated with smaller lock-in effects due to lower opportunity costs of training, as well as larger gains at the end of training.
 Outside of the training literature, there is also evidence that graduating college during an economic downturn is associated with persistent earnings losses (\citealp{Kahn2010}; \citealp{Oreopoulosetal2012}).

-In Appendix Figure \ref{fig:by_year}, we present the earnings of enrollees relative to matched non-enrollees separately by year of layoff.
-Consistent with the literature, we find that the effects of training do appear to be larger among workers laid off when unemployment rates peaked during the Great Recession: Table \ref{tab:subgroup_ests} shows that workers laid off in 2010 and early 2011 have earnings gains of 8 to 12 percent in the third and fourth years post-enrollment, while the cohorts laid off prior to the recession in 2006 to 2007 (who would be entering the labor market as unemployment was rising rapidly) have gains that are indistinguishable from zero (the effects for those laid off in 2008 and 2009 fall somewhere in between these extremes).
+In Appendix Figure \ref{fig:by_year}, we present the earnings of enrollees and matched non-enrollees separately by year of layoff.
+Consistent with the literature, we find that the effects of training are larger among workers laid off when unemployment rates peaked during the Great Recession: Table \ref{tab:subgroup_ests} shows that workers laid off in 2010 and early 2011 have earnings gains of 8 to 12 percent in the third and fourth years post-enrollment, while the cohorts laid off prior to the recession in 2006 to 2007 (who would be entering the labor market as unemployment was rising rapidly) have gains that are indistinguishable from zero (the effects for those laid off in 2008 and 2009 fall somewhere in between these extremes).

-Of course, there are differences in the composition of workers who enter unemployment in different years---for example, workers who lost their jobs at the peak of the recession had higher earnings than workers laid off earlier.
-To explore this, we conduct an exercise similar to those by \citet{LechnerWunsch2009} and \citet{HeinrichMueser2014}, where we reweight each year's estimates so that the enrollee composition matches those laid off in 2004 based on observable characteristics.
-Specifically, for enrollees laid off in year $m$, we estimate the counterfactual average earnings impact (conditioning on $D=1$ is omitted for brevity):
+To explore the extent to which compositional differences explain the effects in different years, we conduct an exercise similar to those by \citet{LechnerWunsch2009} and \citet{HeinrichMueser2014}, where we reweight each year's estimates so that the enrollee composition matches those laid off in 2004 based on observable characteristics.\footnote{Specifically, for enrollees laid off in year $m$, we estimate the counterfactual average earnings impact (conditioning on $D=1$ is omitted for brevity):

-To estimate the weights, we restrict the sample to only enrollees laid off in 2004 and year $m$.
-We predict whether an observation is from the 2004 cohort via logit using observable characteristics (gender, industry, age, race, presences of dependents, pre-layoff wages, and quarter of layoff), and the predictions give us the first term of the weights.
-For the second term of the weights, we simply need the proportion of observations in each year.
-We then calculate the reweighted treatment effect for enrollees laid off in year $m$ via the usual nearest neighbor matching, but with each treatment-control pair multiplied by its estimated weight.